-- Students analyze and interpret primary texts in Eastern and Western ethics in terms of the structure of arguments, the historical context of the works, and the students’ own values.
+- Students analyze and interpret sources in diverse ethical frameworks in terms of the structure of arguments and the historical context of the works and can produce and defend a normative position.

-- Students can explain the concept of sustainability-including its economic, social and environmental aspects and can evaluate sustainability initiatives using contemporary ethical theory and ideas.
+- Students can explain the concept of sustainability, broadly construed—such as its economic, social, or environmental dimensions—and can evaluate sustainability initiatives using contemporary ethical theory and ideas.

 - Students can explain how cultural contexts have produced significant global challenges and can integrate their accumulated learning to demonstrate understanding of diverse contemporary knowledges and cultures.